PatBall1/detectree2/docs/source/installation.rst

 Using pip
 ---------

-It is relatively straightforward to install detectree2 on Colab.
+It is straightforward to install detectree2 on Colab.
 Simply pip install and all dependencies will be installed automatically.

-On other systems the process is more involved especially if root access is not available.
+On other systems the process can be more involved especially if root access is not available.
 See workflow `python-app.yaml <https://github.com/PatBall1/detectree2/tree/master/.github/workflows/python-app.yml>`_ workflow for a working CPU deployment.

 First we need to install ``pytorch``, ``torchvision`` and ``torchaudio`` (compatible versions https://pypi.org/project/torchvision/).